boguckicollection/kartoteka/README.md

 with the names and codes of all card sets.
 When set symbols are available they are displayed alongside the entries.

-To fetch the symbols run:
+The application now fetches missing set symbols automatically on startup.
+If you need to refresh them manually run:

 ```bash
 python download_set_logos.py
 ```

-This will create a `set_logos/` directory.
-Keep the folder next to `main.py` so the cheatsheet can load the images.
+This creates a `set_logos/` directory that should stay next to `main.py` so the cheatsheet can load the images.

 ### Importing CSV files
 Use the **Import CSV** button on the welcome screen to merge an existing CSV